 In contrast to Uber, about 75% of Lyft drivers say they are satisfied with their working relationship with Lyft.

 Apart from the higher earnings and driver bonuses, Lyft drivers also receive more tips than Uber drivers.
 This difference occurs because Lyft makes tipping easy within their app, while Uber requires a passenger to rate their driver before the tipping option is available.
 A relatively small percentage of Uber passengers rate their drivers so they never even see the option to give a tip.

 NOTE: Uber is constantly changing exactly how the tipping options are presented to passengers and appear to be presenting the tipping option in different ways dependent on passenger and/or geographic region – in other words Uber is experimenting with the “best” way to present the tipping option.

 Between the two rideshare companies, Lyft was perceived as the more driver-friendly company among rideshare drivers.
 In other words, Lyft drivers tend to be happier with their rideshare experience than Uber drivers.

-Although Uber has a low satisfaction rate compared to Lyft, most rideshare drivers still choose to work primarily for Uber.
-This isn’t surprising since Uber controls over 80% of the rideshare market.
+Although Uber has a reportedly lower satisfaction rate compared to Lyft, most rideshare drivers still choose to work primarily for Uber.
+This isn’t surprising since Uber controls about 70% of the rideshare market.